hm-lang/core/proposals/README.md

 You can define an overload for a mooted argument.
 A mooted argument is by default a mutable variable (e.g., `String!` is the same as `String!; string`).
-A mooted argument is the closest thing hm-lang has to a reference, since it indicates that the argument came from an existing variable in the outer scope.
+A mooted argument is similar to a temporary in C++.
 See the section on MMR for more details.

 TODO: we probably could get away with disallowing a mooted overload along with a mutable or immutable overload.
 We already disallow mutable+immutable overloads;